itsidohirsh/do-compiler/README.md

 ## Setup
-Follow this steps to setup the **Do Programming Language Compiler for Windows** correctly on your machine.
+Follow these steps to setup the **Do Programming Language Compiler for Windows** correctly on your machine.

+### Install
 1. Clone this repository to your machine.
 2. Move the cloned project to the desired location on your machine.
 	- `install.bat` will add the project's path to the user's `PATH` environment variable.